Bristol Marunde

 Bristol Marunde (born April 20, 1982) is an American mixed martial artist currently competing in the Welterweight division.
 He was a contestant on The Ultimate Fighter: Team Carwin vs. Team Nelson, and has competed for the UFC, Strikeforce, Titan FC, M-1 Global, and the Seattle Tiger Sharks of the International Fight League.

 In April 2017, Marunde premiered as the cohost of the new HGTV show Flip or Flop Vegas.

 Background

 Bristol Marunde was born in Fairbanks, Alaska, and moved with his family to Sequim, Washington near Seattle at an early age.
 In Bellevue, Marunde established notoriety when he applied his MMA techniques to apprehend a wanted rapist lurking in his neighbor's house when she arrived home.
 Marunde and his father ran the criminal down and apprehended him.
 The criminal was wanted in 5 states for multiple rapes and burglaries.
 He was convicted and sent to prison.
 The Bellevue Chief of Police and the mayor presented Marunde with an outstanding citizen award for his actions.

 Marunde was encouraged to try MMA by his older brother Jesse Marunde who placed second in the 2005 World's Strongest Man contest in China.
 Marunde was devastated by his brother's death in 2007 but has continued fighting.

 Mixed martial arts career

+Early career

+Marunde compiled a 6-1 amateur record before making his professional debut in 2005.
+After accumulating a 12-6 professional record, he was given an opportunity to compete in Strikeforce.